-This chapter is for projects receiving an allocation or award of 4% or 9% Housing Tax Credits (HTC) only from Minnesota Housing (no other capital funding from us).
-Projects receiving an HTC allocation or award must comply with Minnesota Housing's typical process for multifamily design, construction and submittals noted in the Architect's Guide and Contractor's Guide except as noted below.
+This chapter is intended for projects receiving an allocation or award of 4% or 9% Low Income Housing Tax Credits (HTC) with no other capital funding from Minnesota Housing.
+Projects receiving other capital funding from Minnesota Housing in addition to HTC must follow Minnesota Housing's Building Standards as promulgated elsewhere.